matteocrippa/awesome-swift/README.md

 #### Core Data
+*No more pain with Core Data, here are some interesting libs to handle data management.*

 * [AERecord](https://github.com/tadija/AERecord) - super awesome Core Data wrapper library for iOS written in Swift.
 * [AlecrimCoreData](https://github.com/Alecrim/AlecrimCoreData) - a simple CoreData wrapper library written in Swift.